Chapter 10: Guidelines for the Provision of Paediatric Anaesthesia Services 2020

 4. Training and education

 Anaesthesia for children should be undertaken or supervised by anaesthetists who have undergone appropriate training.
-In the UK all anaesthetists with a CCT or equivalent will have undertaken higher level paediatric anaesthesia training.3 As a minimum they should be competent to provide perioperative care for common elective and emergency procedures in children aged 3 years and older.
+In the UK, all anaesthetists receiving a Certificate of Completion of Training (CCT) will have undertaken paediatric anaesthesia training; the competencies obtained vary slightly depending on the iteration of the curriculum followed.
+Further information regarding the curriculum is available from the RCoA website.3 As a minimum, at CCT they should be competent to provide safe perioperative care for common non-complex elective and emergency procedures in children aged one year and older.
 Anaesthetists providing care to a wider and more complex paediatric population will have acquired more advanced competencies.

 Unless there is no requirement to anaesthetise children, either for elective or emergency procedures, it is expected that the competence and confidence to treat children will be maintained.
-This may be via direct care, continuing professional development (CPD) activities, refresher courses, or visits to other centres.
-This should be assured through annual appraisal and revalidation.
+This may be via direct care, continuing professional development (CPD) activities, refresher courses, visits to other centres or by doubling up and working with more experienced colleagues from the same or other centres.
+This should be objectively reviewed regularly and assured through annual appraisal and revalidation.

 4.1

-Anaesthetists with a substantial commitment to paediatric anaesthesia should have satisfied the higher and advanced level competency based training requirements in paediatric anaesthesia of the RCoA48 or equivalent.
-It is recognised that anaesthetists involved in highly specialised areas such as paediatric cardiac and neurosurgery will require additional training that is individually tailored to their needs.
+Anaesthetists with a substantial commitment to paediatric anaesthesia should have satisfied the higher and advanced level competency-based training requirements in paediatric anaesthesia on the 2010 RCoA Curriculum or have completed the final stage of training (stage 3) and specialist interest area in the 2021 RCoA Curriculum or equivalent.3 It is recognised that anaesthetists involved in highly specialised areas such as paediatric cardiac and neurosurgery will require additional training that is individually tailored to their needs.50

 4.2

-All anaesthetists who provide elective or emergency care for infants, children or young adults should have advanced training in life support that covers their expected range of clinical practice and responsibilities.49,50 These competencies should be maintained by annual training that are ideally multidisciplinary and scenario based.51
+All anaesthetists who provide elective or emergency care for infants, children or young adults should have training in advanced life support that covers their expected range of clinical practice and responsibilities.51,52 These competencies should be maintained by annual training that are ideally multidisciplinary and scenario based.53

 4.3